EPC and SRI Current Coverage and Uptake Policies

 smarterepc deliverable about policy

-SmarterEPC will be featured at the policy session: “From Policy to practice: fair and competitive energy performance of buildings directive implementation”, where we present our deliverable outcomes as well.
+In June 2025, SmarterEPC featured at the policy session: “From Policy to practice: fair and competitive energy performance of buildings directive implementation”, where we presented our deliverable outcomes as well.

 Stay updated with SmarterEPC